PeteJames21/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## 1-print_binary.c
 Write a function that prints the binary representation of a number.
 - Conversion is only done using bitwise manipulation without use of / or %

+## 2-get_bit.c
+Write a function that returns the value of a bit at a given index.
+- Return `-1` if an error occured